How to Use Vim (Customize & Plugins)

 To save these changes on command, it's important to follow these steps:

-1. Hit the esc key (disables Insert mode).
+key (disables Insert mode). - Type out

-3. Finally, press (enter) to confirm.
+(enter) to confirm.

 That's all that needs to be done to change and close your saved work on command with Vim.